shadyxur/break-the-code/README.md

 ## 7. Conclusion

-SC-1 is fundamentally insecure due to several design flaws:
+Weak cipher is fundamentally insecure due to several design flaws:

 ### 7.1 Critical Weaknesses
 1. **All operations are reversible**: The cipher can be completely inverted with knowledge of the algorithm